 When should I apply for a visa?

-Once you’ve received your CAS, you can apply for your visa.
+Once you’ve received your Confirmation of Acceptance of Studies (CAS), you can apply for your visa.
 You can apply from three months before the start of your course.
 You’ll usually receive a decision within three weeks of applying.
 This varies though, depending on what country you are from.

 What’s the Immigration Health Surcharge?